momalekabid/xiangqiGame/README.md

 Locations on the board are  specified using "algebraic notation", with columns labeled a-i and rows labeled 1-10, with row 1 being the Red side and row 10 the Black side.

-Example of how the class could be used:
+Example of how the game can be played:
 ```
 game = XiangqiGame()
 move_result = game.make_move('c1', 'e3')